 Is human shampoo safe for dogs?

-While the shampoo that you use to wash your own hair might seem like a gentle and appealing option for your dog, human shampoo can actually damage your dog’s coat and skin.
-There are several key differences between dog skin and human skin; these differences mean that the two species require different types of shampoo for optimal results.
+While the shampoo that you use to wash your hair with might seem like a gentle and appealing option for your dog, human shampoo can actually be damaging to their coat and skin if used regularly.
+There are several critical differences between dog skin and human skin; these differences mean that the two species require different types of shampoo for the best results.

 Human skin and canine skin differ significantly in pH (acidity).
-Human skin is acidic, with a pH of 4.8 to 6.0.
-Dogs, in contrast, have more alkaline or basic skin, with a pH of 5.5 to 8.0.
-Human shampoos are pH-balanced to work well on acidic skin, while canine shampoos are pH-balanced for alkaline skin.
-Using human shampoo on your dog could negatively impact the pH of your dog's skin.
+Sources vary, but human skin is acidic, with a pH of 4 to 6.0.
+Dogs, in contrast, have more alkaline (or basic) skin than this.
+Human shampoos are pH-balanced to work well on our acidic skin, while canine shampoos are pH-balanced for alkaline skin.
+Therefore, using human shampoo on your dog could negatively impact the pH of your dog's skin, leading to problems.

 Is baby shampoo safe for dogs?

 Baby shampoos are often considered to be gentler than other human shampoos because they contain fewer ingredients and minimal perfumes.
 However, they are still intended for human skin, so they have an acidic pH.